dodona-edu/judge-r/README.md

 #### `test_equal`

 The `test_equal` function uses the `base::all.equal` function internally to determine whether the two values are equal.
 Any parameters that can be passed to `all.equal` can be passed to `test_equal` (but the first three arguments need to be as described above).
+In addition, one can pass a `comparator` argument to `test_equal`.
+This `comparator` should be a function that takes two arguments (`generated` and `expected`, in that order) and returns `TRUE` or `FALSE`.
+If this argument is passed, the comparator is used instead of `all.equal`.
+Any named arguments passed to `test_equal` that are not known by `test_equal` are passed to `all.equal` or `comparator` depending on what is used.